Please also see our project on the New Wiring and Cable Colours.

 - We have used 20amp junction boxes to allow more room

-First Steps For Adding Wall Additional Lights To Existing Circuit
+First Steps For Adding Wall Lights To Existing Circuits

 Do not cut or remove any cables or wires without first turning your power off and removing the fuse from the circuit you are working on.
 If working with "trip switches" (please see our electrical safety project) put a large note on the consumer unit.
 You may have turned the power off and be in the loft, when an unknowing family member thinks the lights have tripped and flicks the switch..!)